 Over time this idea led to the much larger idea of post-it notes which are now commonplace in most office environments.

-Ideas are welcomed from all areas of the organisation, customers and suppliers included.
+Ideas are welcomed from all areas of the organization, customers and suppliers included.